contact-andy/gsoc-2025-dbpedia/_posts/2025-09-06-week-14-wrapping-up-gsoc-final-submission-and-reflections.md

 ### 3. Mappings and Statistics
 - Updated **Amharic mappings**, the **mapping statistics report**, and the **Amharic ignore list**.
 - Submitted all updates as a **Pull Request** to the main repository.
+[View Pull Request #781](https://github.com/dbpedia/extraction-framework/pull/781)

 ---